 - The student must be enrolled at least half-time and have no felony drug convictions.

 - The academic period to which expenses pertain must have begun during the same year expenses were paid, or during the first three months of the following year.
-In other words, expenses paid in 2012 for classes that commenced in 2012 would be eligible if all other criteria are met.
-If you paid for classes in December of 2012 that didn’t start until January of 2013, these expenses would also be eligible.
-However, if you paid for classes in December of 2012, that didn’t start until May of 2013, you could not claim these expenses for the American Opportunity Credit for tax year 2012.
+In other words, expenses paid in 2013 for classes that commenced in 2013 would be eligible if all other criteria are met.
+If you paid for classes in December of 2013 that started in January of 2014, these expenses would also be eligible.
+However, if you paid for classes in December of 2013, that started in May of 2014, you could not claim these expenses for the American Opportunity Credit for tax year 2013.

 The Lifetime Learning Credit allows you to get a tax credit for tuition, fees, and required books and supplies for classes taken at any qualified educational institution.
 This tax credit does not have a limit on the number of years that it can be taken.
 If you continue to have eligible expenses, you can take this credit each year indefinitely.
 Unlike the American Opportunity Credit, the student does not need to be enrolled in a degree-seeking program.
 Furthermore, he or she can be a graduate student, and you can get this credit for just a single class.
 You can deduct expenses paid for yourself, your spouse, or for any of your dependents.